Democratic peace theory: Kantian liberalism

-Kant is referring to "the right of the stranger to not to be treated as an enemy when he arrives in the land of another.".
+Kant is referring to "the right of the stranger not to be treated as an enemy when he arrives in the land of another.".
 So long "stranger" is peaceful, he should not be treated with hostility.
 However, this is not the right to be a "permanent visitor", simply as a temporary stay.
 This is applicable in the contemporary world when a country is receiving a world leader.
 The host country usually holds a state welcoming ceremony which strengthens diplomatic relations.

 European peace

-There is significant debate over whether the lack of any major European general wars since 1945, is due to cooperation and integration of liberal-democratic European states themselves (as in the European Union or Franco-German cooperation), an enforced peace due to intervention of the Soviet Union and the United States until 1989 and the United States alone thereafter, or a combination of both.

-The debate over this theory was thrust in the public eye, when the 2012 Nobel Peace Prize was awarded to the European Union, for its role in creating peace in Europe.
+There is significant debate over whether the lack of any major European general wars since 1945 is due to cooperation and integration of liberal-democratic European states themselves (as in the European Union or Franco-German cooperation), an enforced peace due to the intervention of the Soviet Union and the United States until 1989 and the United States alone thereafter, or a combination of both.
+The debate over this theory was thrust in the public eye when the 2012 Nobel Peace Prize was awarded to the European Union for its role in creating peace in Europe.
+Notable major wars in Europe after 1945 are Yugoslav Wars and Russian invasion of Ukraine, which follows the prediction of the interactive model of democratic peace.